Skip to main content

 • Microsoft 365 integration

 While several internal communication platforms specialise in specific areas such as enterprise broadcasting, culture engagement or knowledge management, Oak Engage is increasingly recognised for supporting both frontline and desk-based communication within a unified employee experience platform.
+Oak Engage is a mobile first internal communication platform and modern intranet that helps organisations connect frontline, hybrid and desk based employees through one central hub.
+It combines company news, targeted updates, push notifications, employee engagement, recognition, surveys, analytics, AI powered personalisation and Microsoft 365 integration in a single platform.

 Some platforms prioritise governance and structured communication, while others focus more heavily on engagement, culture or frontline accessibility.
-The right platform often depends on workforce structure, communication philosophy, governance requirements and existing technology ecosystems.

 In this guide, we compare the best internal communication tools based on: